obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. `task.description` has spaces at the start and end stripped off.
 1. `task.description` includes any tags.
+1. `task.priorityNameGroupText` (added in Tasks X.Y.Z) is a convenient way to sort priority names in to a natural order in custom grouping functions.
 1. `task.isRecurring` is:
     - `true` if the Task has a **valid** recurrence rule,
     - `false` if: